architsharma97/VisualDialog/README.md

 This repository hosts the work done on the [Visual Dialog](http://visualdialog.org/) problem.
 The work was mentored by [Dr. Vinay Namboodiri](http://www.cse.iitk.ac.in/users/vinaypn/).

-Work on most of this project has been done in [Theano](http://deeplearning.net/software/theano/) and in python.
+Work for this project has been done in [Theano](http://deeplearning.net/software/theano/).

 To begin using this repository, clone it and run the following commands once you are in the cloned folder.